Intelligence · The Salon

 These aren’t gotcha questions.
 They’re clarity questions.
 A hotel that knows the answers has had this conversation with themselves.
 A hotel that flinches has not.

-Properties that pause, that say "well, we'd let them choose," that say "we treat everyone equally" — those are hotels that are thinking about it in the moment rather than having solved it already.
-And that means our clients will be the ones solving it at the desk.
+Hotels that pause, that say “well, we’d let them choose,” that say “we treat everyone equally” — those are hotels that are thinking about it in the moment rather than having solved it already.
+And that means your clients will be the ones solving it at the desk.

 The hotel might be perfect.
 The lobby is elegant.
 The rooms are beautiful.
-The first answers check out.
+The GM knows the conversation.

 But the hotel doesn’t run itself in isolation.
 It runs through a network of vendors, partners, and staff recommendations.
 And that network matters.

-The second layer goes deeper.
+So we make a second call.
 We ask about the shore-excursion company.
 The restaurant the concierge recommends for dinner.
 The driver service the hotel uses.
-The spa partner for couples' massages.
+The spa partner for couples’ massages.

 “When you recommend a driver for the evening, what’s that driver’s baseline knowledge about queer guests?
 When the spa offers a couples’ treatment, have they thought about what that looks like for two men or two women?
 When the restaurant has a special ‘romantic dinner’ experience, can they execute it for same-sex couples without hesitation?”